msmihula/GSuiteSkillet/README.md

 # GSuiteSkillet
-Skillet for securing Google G Suite with the Palo Alto Networks Security Operating Platform
+Skillet for securing Google G Suite with the Palo Alto Networks Security Operating Platform.

+### Overview
+This Skillet implements the configuration steps listed in the [Deployment Guide for Securing Google G Suite](https://pandocs.tech/fw/206p-18a).
+There are three operations available:
+1. Sanction Google G Suite which creates security rules that inspect G Suite application traffic such as Gmail and Google Hangouts.
+2. Limit login access to specific G Suite enterprise instances and block access to all other G Suite enterprise and consumer accounts.
+3. Block uploads to G Suite for items such as attaching files to Gmail and uploading to Google Docs.

 ### Assumptions and Prerequisites